PLM KPIs: What Metrics to Track to Measure the Success of a PLM Project

 • Average change cycle time (ECR/ECO)

-• Rejection or recovery rate after validation
+• Rejection or rework rate after validation

-3. Product development & time-to-market
+3. Product development and time-to-market

 Key indicators:

-• Number of versions required before production
+• Number of iterations required before production

-• Length of design phases
+• Duration of design phases

-4. Costs & return on investment (ROI)
+4. Costs and return on investment (ROI)

-A PLM should generate measurable value.
+A PLM must generate measurable value.

-Examples of financial KPIs:
+Example financial KPIs:

-• Reduction in launch delays
+• Decrease in launch delays

-• Savings on document maintenance
+• Savings on document management overhead

-• PLM ROI (financial gain vs project cost)
+• PLM ROI (financial gain vs. project cost)

-5. User adoption & governance
+5. User adoption and governance

 Adoption indicators: